jisc-services/Public-Documentation/PublicationsRouter/institutions/DUPLICATES.md

 On your Router Organisation Account page, in the ***Manage duplicate filtering*** panel, you can set which duplicates (if any) you receive from Router.

+:zap:Regardless of filter options, **you will always receive the FIRST notification from a publisher**, even if it duplicates one previously harvested from a secondary source.

 ## Manage duplicate filtering panel

 Using the 2 drop-down selection boxes you can select which duplicates you receive from: